SWY666/SWY666.github.io/_pages/about.md

 - *2022.09 - 2023.01*, <a href="https://www.nju.edu.cn/en/">Nanjing University</a> & <a href="https://www.hkust-gz.edu.cn/">HKUST(Guangzhou)</a>, published one paper in ACM MM and one paper in IEEE TMM.

 # 🏅 Honors and Awards
-- *2022*  Ranked the Bronze medal in Jiangsu Province, Microsoft Innovation Cup Global Student Technology Competition.
+- *2022*  National Second Prize (top 10%) in China Post-graduate Mathematical Contest in Modeling, 19th.
-- *2022*  Ranked the National Second Prize (top 10%) in China Post-graduate Mathematical Contest in Modeling, 19th.
+- *2022*  Bronze medal in Jiangsu Province, Microsoft Innovation Cup Global Student Technology Competition.
-- *2018*  Awarded the People’s Scholarship of China.
+- *2018*  People’s Scholarship of China.
-- *2014*  Ranked the Second Prize in Jiangsu Chemistry Olympiad Competition.
+- *2014*  Second Prize in Jiangsu Chemistry Olympiad Competition.
-- *2014*  Ranked the Second Prize in Jiangsu Physics Olympiad Competition.
+- *2014*  Second Prize in Jiangsu Physics Olympiad Competition.

 <!-- # 📝 Publications